Trigeminal Thermal Neuromodulation

 Micro-Dose

-Precise Breath Cycle Delivery
+Breath Cycle

 At the millisecond you begin to inhale, the device delivers a microscopic pulse of naturally cooled air.
 This rhythmic cooling stimulates the trigeminal nerve, mimicking the “mammalian dive reflex.”
 This instantly signals your brain to lower your heart rate, quiet racing thoughts, and transition into a state of deep relaxation.